Explicit 34: Star Wars Holiday Special

 25:49

-And remember the true meaning of Life Day as...
+Remember the true meaning of Life Day is...